Eyebrow Inspiration: 6 Different Ways to Enhance Your Brows

 Eyebrow Make Up

 Anyone can improve their eyebrow shape simply by using make up.
 A brow pencil is a tried and tested way to create an outline and fill in any gaps, intensify colour and shape brows easily without committing to anything more permanent.
 There are handy compacts that contain wax and powder – smooth on some wax with the angled brush provided then work in the powder to enhance those brows.
 Powder gives quite a soft look, so you may prefer a creamier brow pomade which is a waterproof colour that gives a more intense, HD style result.
-It usually comes in a little pot with a small brush, so you can use individual strokes to imitate brow hairs.
+It usually comes in a little pot with a small brush, so you can use individual strokes to imitate brow hairs, or use one of the new pens that can draw on several hairs in one go for more of a microbladed look.
 Also check out tinted brow gels which are a quick and easy way to apply colour to your brows with a wand, much like a mascara – some products also contain fibres to fluff out eyebrows and make them appear fuller.
 Many of the cosmetic counters in department stores will offer a free eyebrow lesson if you feel you need some guidance, although they will of course also be keen to sell you their products.
 There are plenty of cheap and cheerful ‘off the counter’ eyebrow make-up products in the high street stores or online if you fancy experimenting.